 Watch the video

-Listen to Didi talk about her creative process, her studio-gallery and some of her favorites tools to market her art.
+Listen to Didi talk about her creative process, her studio gallery, and some of her favorite tools to market her art.